6 epic European road trips for the perfect summer holiday

 The American road trip may be iconic, but the winding, scenic roads of Europe are perfect for adventurous motorists, too.

 Because Europe has such a solid transportation network of high-speed trains and low-cost air carriers, driving around the continent is often overlooked by visitors.
-But travellers who rent a car and hit the road will be rewarded with stunning views — and have the opportunity to pull over at leisure to wander around tiny villages that don’t have train stops or airports.
-Plus, in an era of social distancing, moving around in your own vehicle can be a safe and comfortable way to travel without getting too close to large groups of people.
+But travellers who rent a car and hit the road will be rewarded with stunning views and can leisurely pull over to explore tiny villages that don’t have train stops or airports.

 Another advantage of the great European road trip?
 Driving distances between landmarks (and even countries) are generally much shorter than what you’d expect to find in countries such as the United States, Canada or Australia, meaning you can cruise past a variety of landscapes and cross-national borders in no time at all.
 So, grab your car and get ready to hit the road.

 Start off with a day exploring Madrid‘s expansive art triangle followed by an evening of sampling the city’s delicious tapas.
 Most locals flee the summer heat of the Spanish capital, so you may find the busiest attractions delightfully void of crowds (though hot — so prepare accordingly).

 The following morning, head north in your car hire on the A-1 toward Burgos, where you can visit the town’s cathedral (it dates back to the 13th century) before moving on to Santander.
 Inhale the salty smell of the sea as you meander past the 20th-century Palacio de la Magdalena and enjoy panoramic coastal views.